iterami/Docs.htm/common/guides/json.md

       // Optional.
 Alpha value for the vertices of this entity, between 0 and 1 inclusive.
       "alpha": 1,

       // Optional.
+Translation offset relative to translation of the entity attached to.
+      "attach-offset-x": 0,
+      "attach-offset-y": 0,
+      "attach-offset-z": 0,

+      // Optional.
 ID of entity that this entity is attached to, or false if not attached.
       // Entity needs to already exist.
       "attach-to": false,

       // Optional.
-Translation offset relative to translation of the entity attached to.
-      "attach-offset-x": 0,
-      "attach-offset-y": 0,
-      "attach-offset-z": 0,
+Type of attachment.
+Either `character` or `entity`.
+      "attach-type": "entity",

       // Optional.
 If the entity will rotate based on camera rotation.
       // Array of strings, including "x", "y", "z", or any combination.